 This post may contain affiliate links.
 Meaning I may earn a commission if you use those links.
 Please read my full disclosure for more information.

 One thing that can really ruin your time away camping is not getting a good nights sleep.
-We do not function as well if we do not get a good nights sleep.
-Our ability to think clearly and make quick decisions is drastically reduced which is not what you want if you are out there yourself or hiking in more dangerous places.
+We do not function properly if we do not get a good nights sleep.
+Our ability to think clearly and make quick decisions is drastically reduced.
+You are more irritable, not what the kids need!
+Sleep impacts so much of our wakened hours that a good nights sleep is essential.

-For us, we have a double-height airbed for going to sites with electric hook up, either for long weekends or extended holidays and we also have SIM’s, (self-inflating mattresses)for when travelling lighter and only spending one night in each place.
+For us, we have had a double-height airbed for going to sites with electric hook up, either for long weekends or extended holidays and we also have SIM’s, (self-inflating mattresses)for when travelling lighter and only spending one night in each place.
+We have framed beds that can be used with or without SIMs.
+And, finally, we have our trusted roll mats when going really light.

 PROS: raised off ground, easy to get in and out off, comfortable nights sleep.